Chelysheva/RNA2HLA/README.md

 Individual outputs in txt format produced for each RNA-seq sample in the folder (classes I and II are written in one file):
 1) <sampleID>.bowtielog.txt - file with statistics of HLA mapping;
-2) <sampleID>.ambiguity.txt - reports typing ambuigities (if more than one solution for an allele possible);
+2) <sampleID>.ambiguity.txt - reports typing ambuigities (if more than one solution for an allele possible based on the expression and HLA databases);
 3) <sampleID>.expression.txt - RPKM expression of HLA;
 4) <sampleID>.HLAgenotype4digits.txt - 4 digital HLA type.